BIGJRA/BIGJRA.github.io/reborn.md

     - Extrasensory
     - Hidden Power

 Since last time, Fern has evolved his Roselia into Roserade, picked up a Rhyhorn, and evolved his Sandile.
-You don't want to let Krokorok sweep you, but it thankfully isn't too strong until it gets it's first boost, so a good switch can help against it.
-The big threat here is 31IV Roserade - it's really fast and likes to pickup one-shots with Giga Drain and heal off whatever damage you've managed to get on it.
+Thankfully, Rhyhorn and Dartrix aren't too incredible and each have exploitable 4x weaknesses.
+You don't want to let Krokorok sweep you, but it isn't too strong until it gets it's first boost, so a good switch can help against it.
+The big threat here is 31 IV Roserade - it's really fast and likes to pickup one-shots with Giga Drain and heal off whatever damage you've managed to get on it.
 Thankfully Rhyhorn isn't really a threat to most Pokemon, so the key to this fight is figuring out how to put yourself in a position to knock out Roserade before it comes out.

 After winning, you'll be given *TMX7 Rock Smash*.
 We can't use it in the field yet, however.